 As Attorney General, Frank Kelley obtained a major victory for the public interest in a situation involving an unacceptable use of publicly-owned Great Lakes bottomlands.
 It is time for Schuette to act on Line 5, not make excuses.

 “We must connect the dots between climate change, water scarcity, energy shortages, global health, food security and women’s empowerment.
-Solutions to one problem must be solutions for all.”
-Ban Ki-moon, Secretary-General of the United Nations, 2011 Address
+Solutions to one problem must be solutions for all.” — Ban Ki-moon, Secretary-General of the United Nations, 2011 Address

 It’s time that we better manage our natural resources by broadly applying the Public Trust Doctrine.